 IWM’s Data Protection Officer is Jon Card, the Executive Director of Collections and Governance, who manages IWM’s Information Governance team.

-If you have any queries about the content of this policy, or how your data is managed, you can contact him and the IWM’s Information Governance team at email@example.com or by post at Imperial War Museum, Lambeth Road, London SE1 6HZ (marking the envelope for the attention of the Data Protection Officer).
+If you have any queries about the content of this policy, or how your personal data is managed, you can contact him and the IWM’s Information Governance team at email@example.com or by post at Imperial War Museum, Lambeth Road, London SE1 6HZ (marking the envelope for the attention of the Data Protection Officer).
 You can also contact him by phone by ringing IWM’s main switchboard on (020) 7416 5000.

-3. Your rights over your information
+3. Your rights over your personal data

 You have the right to: